-This is a photo of my Aunt Helen from 6 years ago.
-She died the other day at 92 years of age.
-Her senior lifestyle was an inspiration to me as I got older.
+This is a photo of my Aunt Helen from7 years ago.
+She died at the age of 92.
+Today would have been her birthday.
+Her senior lifestyle was an inspiration to me now that I am older.
 She was always going somewhere and staying active.
-Until about 12 years ago she danced with a senior action group.
-She could … More 10 Things That Make Getting Older More Fun
+Until about 12 years ago she danced with a senior … More 10 Things That Make Getting Older More Fun

 My very unique and special Aunt Helen, my father’s sister, passed away recently at the age of 92.
 The way she lived her life and especially her senior years continue to influence my life as I continue into my senior years..
 After Grandpapa died Grandmother and Aunt Helen enjoyed their lives.
 Much later Grandmother became … More Aunt Helen, Aging with Style and Panache

 This post is also published by Candid Slice at http://www.candidslice.com/seven-survival-strategies-for-the-single-senior/ As a sixty-eight year young Successful Single Senior Survivor, I offer these six strategies to help add quality to your Single Senior living.
 These suggestions are for Seniors who are active and independent.
 Becoming a Senior citizen often involves difficult adjustments in our lives.
 Long … More Seven Strategies For Single Senior Survival

 Over ten years ago I met, Miss Pearl (not real name), a very plucky, tiny, young acting, elderly lady.
 Although she passed away a few years later, I want to share some of her story because she was such a fascinating and charming lady.
 I especially treasured her friendship during a time when my own mother … More She Didn’t Have a Chance